TheDragonary/SM64-Coop-Mods/README.md

 restart.lua - Type /restart to restart the level
 >Simple.

+dierestart.lua - A combination of the two above
+>Simply more efficient.

 ## Easy Bubble Mod
 easybubble.lua - Allows you to bubble and unbubble anywhere you want without the need to be near another player